sarthakkhanna05/COVID-19-Symptoms-Spread-Analysis/README.md

 # Instructions to Run this project
 1) Clone the repo using the following command in the command line "git clone https://github.com/sikrewalrohit/CMPE-255-Term-Project-Team-13.git"
 2) The project is divided into two parts:
-    1. Part_1: Covid prediction using symptom analysis, Dataset name "Covid Dataset.csv'
+    1. Part 1: Covid prediction using symptom analysis, Dataset name "Covid Dataset.csv'
-    2. Part_2: global and India state-wise time series forcasting, 3 Datasets from URL and one from folder named "covid_19_india.csv"
+    2. Part-2: global and India state-wise time series forcasting, 3 Datasets from URL and one from folder named "covid_19_india.csv"
     Navigate to the folder you want to run.
 3) Run the "Part_1.ipynb" or "Part_2.ipynb" complete file in jupyter notebook.
 4) Please make sure that all the libraries are installed and the dataset files is in the same foolder as the ipynb files.